 A walk among the fountains in the olt town.

 A relaxing stroll among monuments and fountains.
-With a companion, if you like.

 In the history of Lucca, that of water is a story in reverse.
 While other cities were born on the banks of rivers, the people of Lucca kept well away from them.

 The foundation of the city, in Roman times, was challenging in the middle of a plain where water was the master, with streams and marshes.
 The name of the town itself derives from the Ligurian word Luk, meaning a place where light is reflected.

 However, no aqueducts or cisterns were needed, only an unspecified number of wells, from which water was drawn directly from underground, and ditches and "fratte" that continued to cross the centre for a long time to carry away the water.

 Of the wells, the most famous is the "miraculous" one of Santa Zita, on the façade of the building in Via Fatinelli, in Via Fontana, where the little saint served.